denisgomes/ops-www/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Denis Gomes's Blog!
+Welcome to Denis Gomes' Blog!
 ==========================================

-Hello World!
+Hello Pipe Stress World!
 Find more about me here: :ref:`about`

 Here is a list of most recent posts:

 .. postlist:: 5
    :excerpts:

 .. `toctree` directive, below, contains list of non-post `.rst` files.
    This is how they appear in Navigation sidebar.
 Note that directive